docker/docs/subscription/index.md

 description: Docker subscription overview
 keywords: Docker, pricing, billing, Pro, Team, subscription, plans,
 title: Docker subscription overview
+redirect_from:
+- /docker-hub/billing/
 ---

 On May 14, 2020, Docker announced a new, per-seat pricing model that aligns with Docker’s [product strategy](https://www.docker.com/blog/docker-strategy-helping-devs-build-and-ship-faster/){: target="_blank" rel="noopener" class="_"} to accelerate developer workflows for cloud-native development.
 The previous private repository/parallel autobuild-based plans have been replaced with new **Pro** and **Team** subscriptions that include unlimited private repositories and up to 50,000 container pulls in a 24-hour period.
 Starting with May 14, 2020, new customers who sign up for Docker can choose between the new Free, Pro, and Team plans.

 Existing Docker customers who had subscribed to a paid plan before May 14, 2020 have been converted to the new Pro or Team plan after January 31, 2021.

 ## Pricing plans